Kindergarten

 This resource provides ideas for integrating math during outdoor learning time.
 It includes suggestions for math lessons, activities, resources, and read-alouds.

-Outdoor Exploration
+Outdoor Learning

 In this section, you will find resources to support outdoor exploration for various subjects and themes, but also through the four seasons as students explore the changing environment.
 Play opportunities exist along a continuum from student-directed, to guided, to educator-directed activities and strengthen the foundational skills learned in the whole-group setting.